HandsOnDataViz/bookdown-template/docs/bookdown-template.md

 ### Demo: R code-chunk for GIF animation and static image

-TODO: FIX to make this appear consistently in all browsers; shorter pathname.
+TODO: FIX to make sizing appear consistently across browsers (FFox vs Chrome).

 …as shown in Figure <a href="#fig:excel-drag">3</a>.